OPS-E2E-PPE/VBA-Docs/api/Visio.Page.PrintTileCount.md

 ## Remarks

 When drawings span multiple physical printer pages, you can use the **PrintTileCount** property to determine the number of print tiles there are for a Microsoft Visio drawing page.
-You can use the **PrintTileCount** property with the **PrintTile** method to identify and print selected tiles of an active drawing page.
+Use the **PrintTileCount** property with the **PrintTile** method to identify and print selected tiles of an active drawing page.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]